List of lord mayors of York

 The Lord Mayor of York is the chairman of City of York Council, first citizen and civic head of York.
 The appointment is made by the council each year in May, at the same time appointing a sheriff, the city's other civic head.
 York's lord mayor is second only to the Lord Mayor of London in precedence.
 The office of mayor dates back to at least 1217 and was upgraded by Richard II to that of Lord Mayor in 1389.

-The Mansion House, York, is the Lord Mayor's home during his or her term of office.
+The Mansion House, York, is the Lord Mayor's working residence during the mayor's term of office.